Synths

 Behringer Model D

-The Model D from Behringer ist an equal sounding reproduction of the Minimoog.
-It´s well built and sounds like the good old moog.
-It has a lot of patchpoint, which makes it even more interesting.
+The Model D from Behringer ist reproduction of the Minimoog.
+It´s OK built and sounds a bit like the good old moog.
+It has a some patchpoints, which makes it even more interesting.
 Nevertheless, it is and remains a cheap copy.
+And You will definately and directly hear die difference to a real Moog.

 Behringer TD-3